ehrscape/examples/HealthKit/README.md

 #HKConnect

-Access your data from Apple HealthKit in JSON or CSV format so you can combine with your existing health data
+Access your data from Apple HealthKit in JSON or CSV format and combine it with your existing health data.

 ##Requirements